 (1) For each power category in which excepted off-road equipment or vehicles or marine diesel engines are produced, a calculation to verify compliance with the requirements of paragraph (d) of this section shall be made by the off-road equipment or vehicle manufacturer or post-manufacture marinizer.
 This calculation shall be made for flexibility allowances under the Tier 2/3 program no later than December 31 of the year following the last year in which allowances are used, and as indicated in Subsection (d)(7)(B) for flexibility allowances under the Tier 4 program.
 The calculation shall be based on actual national production information from the subject years.
 If both the percent-of-production and small volume allowances have been exceeded, then the manufacturer is in violation of Section 2420(a)(3), except as provided under Subsection (d)(6) and paragraph (f) of this section.

 (2) An off-road equipment or vehicle manufacturer or post-manufacture marinizer shall keep records of all off-road equipment and vehicles and marine diesel engines sold in California under the provisions of paragraph (d) of this section, for each power category in which flexibility allowances are claimed.
-These records shall include equipment and engine model numbers, serial numbers, and dates of manufacture, engine rated power for Tier 2/3 flexibility engines, and maximum engine power for Tier 4 flexibility engines.
+These records shall include equipment and engine model numbers, serial numbers, engine family name, and dates of manufacture, engine rated power for Tier 2/3 flexibility engines, and maximum engine power for Tier 4 flexibility engines.
 In addition, the manufacturer shall keep records sufficient to demonstrate the verifications of compliance required in paragraph (e)(1) of this section and the notifications and reports specified in Section 2423(d)(7), as applicable.
 All records shall be kept until at least two full years for flexibility allowances under the Tier 2/3 program and five full years for flexibility allowances under the Tier 4 program after the final year in which allowances are available for each power category, and shall be made available to the Executive Officer upon request.

 (f) Economic hardship relief.
 Off-road equipment and vehicle manufacturers and post-manufacture marinizers may request relief from the Executive Officer, or designee, subject to the following requirements:

-(1) The application for relief must be submitted for approval to the Chief of the Mobile Source Operations Division, or designee, in writing prior to the earliest date in which the applying manufacturer would be in violation of Section 2423(b)(1).
+(1) The application for relief must be submitted for approval to the Chief of the Emissions Certification and Compliance Division, or designee, in writing prior to the earliest date in which the applying manufacturer would be in violation of Section 2423(b)(1).
 The off-road equipment or vehicle manufacturer applying for hardship relief must submit evidence for approval, showing that the following requirements have been met:

 (A) The off-road equipment or vehicle manufacturer applying for hardship relief must not be the manufacturer of the engines used in the equipment for which relief is sought.
 This requirement does not apply to post-manufacture marinizers.